fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 end
 ```

-We simply link our input pad on which we will receive media data to serializer
+We simply link our input pad on which we will receive media data to the track receiver,
-and then from serializer to sink.
+serializer and then to the sink.

-Before serializer we also plugged in one more element called `TrackReceiver`.
-It is responsible for requesting the highest possible track variant and
-switching to other variants when the currently used one becomes inactive.
+The endpoint will be also notified when some tracks it subscribed for are removed with
+`{:removed_tracks, tracks}` message.

 > #### Deeper dive into TrackReciver {: .tip}
 >
-> After linking input pad for given track, our endpoint will start receiving events.
+> After linking the input pad for a given track, our endpoint will start receiving events.
 > The very first event is always `TrackVariantResumed`.
-It informs that given track
+It informs that a given track
-> variant is available and can be requested with `RequestTrackVariant` event.
+> variant is available and can be requested with the `RequestTrackVariant` event.
-> Engine ensures that each endpoint always receive track variant starting from
+> The engine ensures that each endpoint always receives a track variant starting from
-> a keyframe therefore before receiving first media packets our endpoint
+> a keyframe, so before receiving the first media packets our endpoint
-> will receive `TrackVariantSwitched` event and finally media packets will
+> will receive the `TrackVariantSwitched` event and finally media packets will
 > start flowing.
 >
-> When some track variant was paused we will receive `TrackVariantPaused` event.
+> When some track variant is paused, the endpoint will receive the `TrackVariantPaused` event.
 >
 > The whole process is shown in the following diagram
 >